Bernardo46-2/DonutOS/README.md

 ## How to run
 ### Linux:
+Since we're receiving packages, you'll have to `sudo` when running it.

 Just open the project's root folder and
 - `make all` to compile it
 - `make run` to compile and run it